network-lumen/blockchain/docs/modules/pqc.md

 lumen q pqc params
 ```

-The CLI validates that the provided scheme matches the active backend (`crypto/pqc/dilithium.Default()`) and that the
+The CLI validates that the provided scheme matches the active backend (`crypto/pqc/dilithium.Default()`), refuses to
-public key size matches the backend’s expectations.
+link if the account balance is below `min_balance_for_link`, and mines an appropriate nonce to satisfy
+`pow_difficulty_bits` before broadcasting.

 ## Module Parameters